The mission of Easel Street Alliance will always remain the same:

 It was decided if ESA had a 20% donation from the artist after a sale, with no commissions, we could help the creative economy for U.S. artists and artisans.
 ESA could link artists and collectively all artists and art collectors could work towards supporting the mission of disaster relief.

-Easel Street Alliance (ESA) is a 501(c)3 nonprofit, year-round, online marketplace where U.S. artists and artisans can showcase and sell original, one-of-a-kind, artwork while supporting humanitarian and disaster response organizations.
+Easel Street Alliance (ESA) is a 501(c)3 nonprofit, year-round, online marketplace where U.S. artists and artisans can showcase and sell original, one-of-a-kind, artwork.